mmbman/Katagiri/1979-06-10-Fukanzazengi-Lecture2.md

 ##### 37:18

 So from this point, it's pretty easy.
 No difficulty.
-That's why [Dogen](glossary#dogen) [Zenji](glossary#zenji) says, there is faith – if you believe total personality, or Buddha nature, whatever there is.
+That's why [Dogen](glossary#dogen) [Zenji](glossary#zenji) says, there is faith – if you believe total personality, or [Buddha Nature](glossary#buddha-nature), whatever there is.
 Within the total personality, or within the original nature of existence, there is no confusion, no suffering.
 No suffering, no confusion, no agitation, et cetera.
 Completely perfect.

 So it's pretty easy, in a sense.
 But in a sense, according to [the] six consciousnesses, it's pretty hard.
 Because, in the six consciousnesses, we can understand our life according to [the] huge pile of experiences which you have accumulated.
 That's why it's pretty hard.